 Every pregnancy experience is different.
 I didn’t have an easy time with my son Gabe, but it pales in comparison to this go around.
 I once whined that nothing could be worse than having hyperemesis; I was quickly proved wrong.
 I’ll leave the full story for another day, but in short form, I suddenly developed a rash with facial swelling at the start of my second trimester.
 The rash was painful and the swelling was just plain scary.
 We’re still not sure on the cause of my problems, but in the process of diagnosing me, one of my treating physicians said that I had a non-Celiac wheat allergy.
 It put my diet into an absolute tailspin.
 I had been living on wheat based foods since I was diagnosed with hyperemesis.
 My go-to breakfast was toast and I had an egg sandwich with cheese almost daily to help with my protein intake.
 I had been craving an almond flavored cupcake from the bakery that made my wedding cake for days, and I was suddenly faced with never eating a regular cupcake ever again.
 A wheat allergy isn’t the end of the world, but it will forever change your diet.
 So I have been researching wheat free/gluten free recipes that I could incorporate into meal planning.
-This Shrimp and Avocado Salad is gluten free, but if you really want to add in a carb, GF corn tortillas or corn tortilla chips are a nice addition (think shrimp and avocado nachos).
+My husband is also a pescatarian so I’ve also been looking at some pescatarian meal delivery options for him.
+Luckily, we can both eat this meal.
+This Shrimp and Avocado Salad is gluten-free, but if you really want to add in a carb, GF corn tortillas or corn tortilla chips are a nice addition (think shrimp and avocado nachos).
 If you don’t have to follow a GF diet, this would be good on club crackers or even spread on a sandwich.

 When we went to Jekyll Island, Georgia, Jeremy brought home boxes of frozen shrimp (I won’t say how many, just that he likes shrimp).
 We really needed to use what was left before it sat in the freezer any longer.
 Jeremy had a shrimp boil one night for his family and I used the leftovers to make this shrimp and avocado salad and shrimp tacos (on GF corn tortillas.